 The hospital staff is well prepared to care for babies with this condition.
 They will do everything they can to help.
 If you need it, ask for support from friends and family.
 You can also ask the hospital staff about counselling and support.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter D178 in the search box to learn more about "Learning About Vesicoureteral Reflux (VUR) in Newborns."
+Enter D178 in the search box to learn more about "Learning About Vesicoureteral Reflux (VUR) in Newborns".

 Current as of: September 20, 2021